ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

 ```
 # 180deg crankpin offset.
 Cylinders will move in opposite direction along same axis.
-# Will sound the same as 360deg inline twin.
-But forces are arranged differently.

 -   0deg - 180deg: Piston 1 combustion,  Piston 2 intake      (power)
 - 180deg - 360deg: Piston 1 exhaust,     Piston 2 compression (silence)
 - 360deg - 480deg: Piston 1 intake,      Piston 2 combustion  (power)
 - 480deg - 640deg: Piston 1 compression, Piston 2 exhaust     (silence)

-# Note: alternates between 180deg of power and 180deg of silence.
+# Note: Alternates between 180deg of power and 180deg of silence.
+# Note: This is the same timing as a 360deg inline twin, so should have same exhaust note.
 ```

 - This is typical of BMW motorcycles.
 Nobody else does flat engine